 On Tuesday, November 19, UA Little Rock will celebrate the diversity of world cultures represented on campus.
 The event, which will occur in DSC rooms A, B, and C from 10:00am to 2:00pm, will feature interactive displays, posters, music, and food.
 UA Little Rock Intercultural Communication students will present educational posters on communicating across cultures.
 Various student groups will share their music and dances throughout the day.
 Representatives from dozens of campus and student organizations representing over 20 national cultures will distribute information and discuss career and volunteer opportunities throughout the world.
 In addition, the UA Little Rock Programs Abroad Office will be present to provide information about study abroad programs and other international opportunities.

 Want to share your culture?
 Sign up to represent your home country!

 International Thanksgiving Dinner

 International and American friends join together to celebrate this American cultural holiday of Thanksgiving.
-Seating is open to the community – Stop by the Office of Campus Life (DSC 216) to reserve your tickets.
+This is an open meal for all UA Little Rock students.

-Come take part in an opportunity for students to get better acquainted with the faith and worldview of other students: Thursday, November 16th from 12:00pm to 1:30 p.m.
+Come take part in an opportunity for students to get better acquainted with the faith and worldview of other students: Thursday, November 21st from 11:00 a.m. – 1:00 p.m.
 The event will be located in the DSC 205 G (Leadership Lounge).
 This event is sponsored by the Chancellor’s Leadership Corp and hosted by the Department of Applied Communication.
-Sign up at https://goo.gl/forms/lYue0obQigxPrdBD2

-For more information on International Celebration Week, sponsored by the Office of Campus Life, contact Jenny Dodson, Director of the Office of Campus Life at email@example.com or 501.569.3308; Dr. Gerald Driskill at the Department of Applied Communication, at UALR, 569.3158 or firstname.lastname@example.org.
+For more information on International Celebration Week, sponsored by the Office of Study Abroad, contact Emily Bell, Director of Study Abroad at firstname.lastname@example.org or 501.683.3956.